EuroAssembler Index Manual Download Source Macros

 3. Assume for this moment, that the downloaded and unzipped executable euroasm.exe is trustworthy.

-4. Change to subdirectory easource and rebuild the source with downloaded executable.
-Be sure to provide the same forged timestamp which was used when the original source was released, e.g. ..\euroasm.exe euroasm.htm, timestamp=1512345678.
+4. Change to subdirectory easource and rebuild the source with the downloaded executable.
+Be sure to provide the same forged timestamp which was used when the original source was released, e. g. ..\euroasm.exe euroasm.htm, timestamp=1512345678.
 Otherwise the compiled file couldn't be binary-identical with the downloaded version.

 5. Make an audit check of the sources and assure that it does not contain any vulnerabilities, backdoors or other malicious code.
 You may also want to compare the assembled code in dump column of listing file easource\euroasm.htm.lst with the code in COFF objects or in the PE itself.